coralproject/ask-docs/docs_dir/sponge/index.md

 export PILLAR_URL=http://localhost:8080
 ```

-* The `STRATEGY_CONF` variable specifies the path to your strategy.json file.
+* `STRATEGY_CONF`: Specifies the path to your strategy.json file.
-* The `PILLAR_URL` variable specifies the URL where your Pillar instance is running.
+* `PILLAR_URL`: Specifies the URL where your Pillar instance is running.
 If you installed Pillar locally from source, this will probably be `http://localhost:8080`.

 Once you've edited and saved your custom.cfg file, source it: